Free Washington D.C. Real Estate Practice Exam

 15 questions to start (plus 100+ more free with email).
 Untimed.
 Instant scoring with explanations.
 No account required.
 Covers the PSI-style salesperson exam content outline for Washington D.C..

-Q14.Under the Equal Credit Opportunity Act (ECOA), which factor may a lender legally consider when evaluating a loan application?
+Q14.Under the Equal Credit Opportunity Act (ECOA), which of the following information can a lender legally request from a loan applicant?

 Unlock 100+ more Washington D.C. practice questions